 The Fifteenth Anniversary Conference’s new featured artists included playwrights Guillermo Reyes, Kia Corthron, and Arlene Hutton, who’s The Last Train to Nibroc was the final evening show of the week; L.A. actors Laura Gardner and Frank Collison; directors Maggie Lally, Judith Stevens-Ly, and Charles St. Clair; and the return of Tony-winning director Marshall Mason.
 The final Saturday featured the first Ten-Minute Play Slam, which provided participating writers with another opportunity to have their work seen.
 It was directed by Daniel Irvine, Mark Lutwak, and Michael Warren Powell, who that year received the first annual Jerry Harper Service Award for his role in creating the Play Lab in 1995.
 Evening productions included Equus, Fairbanks Drama Association’s production of former Alaska Writer of the Year Anne Hanley’s The Sunset Clause, Rand Higbee’s The Head That Wouldn’t Die (which would go on to be named one of the top five new plays of 2007 in Dramatists Magazine), and August in April, a tribute to the ten-play cycle of August Wilson which was brought up from Arizona by Charles St. Clair.

 John Pielmeier, author of Agnes of God, joined the artistic staff this year.
 The second Jerry Harper Service Award was presented at the final gala to Jim Cucurull, the long-time technical director of the Conference.
-The late Patricia Neal performed at the gala, presenting a rendition of “Send in the Clowns.”
+Patricia Neal performed at the gala, presenting a rendition of “Send in the Clowns.”
 Evening shows featured a record number plays by participants, including the Overnighters, the film Otis (starring Alaskan Bostin Christopher), UAF Student Drama Association’s production of Ira Gamerman’s Split, Arlitia Jones’ Sway Me, Moon, and a showcase of Alaska playwrights including P. Shane Mitchell, Linda Billington, and Dawson Moore.
 The National Advisory Board was reformed at the end of the year to provide future guidance for the Conference.

 2009 saw the addition of some new inspirational figures to the Conference.
 Hollywood actor Glenn Morshower brought his three hour motivational presentation for actors, The Extra Mile, in addition to appearing in an evening reading of Daniel Damiano’s The Day of the Dog with Laura Gardner and Frank Collison.
 John DiFusco, author of Tracers, came, and interacting with him was a highlight for many participants who were involved in the 1988 UAA production of the show that was presented at the national ACTF Conference at the Kennedy Center in Washington, D.C.
 And Australian playwright Timothy Daly blew people away with intelligence and craft as a teacher, panelist, and author of the evening production of The Man in the Attic.
 Other strong additions to the staff included Sherry Kramer and Richard Dresser.
 The Jerry Harper Service Award was presented to long-time Valdez Star Conference reporter Ron Holmstrom.